Updated COVID-19 Safety Protocols and Current Guidelines for Global Travel

 • Lunch at a working Sicilian farmhouse

-• Two Apulia UNESCO sites: Cave dwellings of Matera and Alberobello’s medieval white-washed buildings
+• Two Apulia UNESCO sites: cave dwellings of Matera and Alberobello’s medieval white-washed buildings

 • Neapolitan cooking demonstration and dinner